 She allegedly didn’t speak to him again for months afterwards.

-According to Jennifer Graves, Susan confided in her that Steven Powell also tried to kiss her.
+According to Jennifer Graves, Susan confided in her that Steve Powell also tried to kiss her.
 He also allegedly made comments that he and his son could "share" Susan.
-Following these incidents, Josh and Susan Powell moved to West Valley City, Utah.
-Susan’s friend Kiirsi Hellewell told the Salt Lake Tribune that after the move, Steven sent Susan a package that included photographs of naked men.
+Following these incidents, Josh and Susan moved to West Valley City, Utah.
+Susan’s friend Kiirsi Hellewell told the Salt Lake Tribune that after the move, Steve sent Susan a package that included photographs of naked men.

-On December 7, 2009, Susan Powell was reported missing after her family and friends became alarmed when she didn’t show up to work.
+On December 7, 2009, Susan was reported missing after her family and friends became alarmed when she didn’t show up to work.
 Josh and their two young sons were initially thought missing as well.
 That evening, Josh returned home with the boys, claiming they had went camping in the middle of the night.
 Within a week, Josh was named as a “person of interest” in his wife’s disappearance.
-Steven Powell would also soon come under scrutiny since he was the last person Josh called before Susan went missing and had called in sick for two days after she vanished.
-Steven Powell was never charged in connection to Susan's disappearance.
+Steve Powell would also soon come under scrutiny since he was the last person Josh called before Susan went missing and had called in sick for two days after she vanished, but he was never charged in connection to Susan's disappearance.

-The same day Steven Powell’s interview aired, police searched the home he shared with his son and grandsons.
-Police seized journals and computers, which Steven said contained “embarrassing” material.
-What police found wasn’t just embarrassing — it was illegal.
+The same day Steve Powell’s interview aired, police searched the home he shared with his son and grandsons.
+Police seized journals and computers, which Steve said contained “embarrassing” material, reported KSL.
+Some of what police found wasn’t just embarrassing — it was illegal.

-On September 22, 2011, Utah’s KSL Newsradio reported Steven Powell’s arrest on voyeurism and possession of child pornography charges after police found "thousands of images of females being videotaped without their knowledge" in the materials taken from his home.
+On September 22, 2011, KSL reported Steve Powell’s arrest on voyeurism and possession of child pornography charges after police found "thousands of images of females being videotaped without their knowledge" in the materials taken from his home.
 Some of them were as young as 8 years old.
-Many of the images were of Susan Powell.
+Many of the images were of Susan.
 In his confiscated journals, Powell wrote extensively of his sexual obsession with his daughter-in-law, saying, "I have never lusted for a woman as I do for Susan."

-In June 2012, Steven Powell was found guilty on 14 counts of voyeurism and sentenced to two and a half years in prison.
-While in prison, his son Michael would commit suicide, jumping off a 26-story building in downtown Minneapolis, Minnesota.
-He too was investigated in Susan Powell’s disappearance, with police saying they believe he was “heavily involved.”
-In 2015, Steven Powell received an additional five-year sentence after being found guilty for possession of child pornography.
+In June 2012, Steve Powell was found guilty on 14 counts of voyeurism and sentenced to two and a half years in prison, reported ABC News.
+While in prison, his son Michael would die by suicide, jumping off a seven-story building in downtown Minneapolis, Minnesota.
+He too was investigated in Susan’s disappearance, with police saying they believe he was “heavily involved,” reported The Seattle Times.
+In 2015, Steve Powell received an additional five-year sentence after being found guilty for possession of child pornography, said The News Tribune.

 “We believe a lot of secrets died with him,” Pierce County sheriff’s spokesman Ed Troyer said at the time of his death.
-Police officially closed the investigation into the disappearance Susan Powell in 2013.
+Police closed the active investigation into the disappearance Susan in 2013.
+Though Susan Cox Powell case is still assigned to a Utah detective, police say “all leads ... have been exhausted and the case has gone cold.”
 Her ultimate fate and the location of her body remain unknown.